 Which camera is best in low light?

 Again, they are both brilliant in low light/high ISO situations.
 But many commentators who have not tried the latest micro 4/3 offerings will still insist that the XE1 is far superior to the OMD at high ISO values.
 I have not found that to be the case, in fact they are fairly close and any edge the XE1 has is too slight for this particular parameter to be a determining factor in my choice of one body over the other.
 Given that we are talking mostly about JPEG output (since currently the X Trans RAWs are not well supported), the amount of noise reduction which your camera applies can be controlled to suit your own personal preferences.
 I tend to switch the noise reduction down a notch since this gives a good balance between detail and noise control.
 I will however say that the XE1′s ISO values appear to be set a little higher than the OMD’s.
+The OMD’s IBIS can often mean that you’re able to shoot at quite slow shutter speeds, thereby keeping ISO levels very low, enough to nullify the perceived advantages of a larger sensor.

 Which camera has the best JPEGs?